kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 After a client app begins the process of account creation, they'll send a request to your server to add the account to the Kin Blockchain.
 The Kin SDK for Python includes scripts that allow you to process those requests with high throughput.
 You will in turn send a request to a Horizon server managed by the Kin Blockchain service.
 The Kin Blockchain service will process the request and return a result including error codes.

-The Kin SDK for Python provides such key actions as:
+The back-end server Kin SDKs provide such key actions as:

 - Functions to create accounts, send transactions and read account balances
-- Authorizing your users to execute transactions on the blockchain without being charged Fee.
+- Authorizing your users to execute transactions on the blockchain without being charged Fee (whitelisting).
 (This requires prior approval from Kin.)
 - Monitoring multiple accounts
-- Creating your own server account on the Kin Blockchain.
-This account will be used to receive your rewards once the Kin Rewards Engine is live.
+- Creating channels to process multiple transactions at the same time

 For a quick introduction to back-end server coding, apps, see the [Hello Server World](/python/hi-kin) for Python.